jeffnhorner/website-template-for-creatives/README.md

 Please note, I created a template.html file that gives you a good starting place for any new pages you'd like to build/customize.

-With all that said, although I won't be pushing this to production, I don't want it to go to waste!
+With all that said, although I won't be pushing this to production myself, I don't want it to go to waste!
 Please follow these next steps to get the project on your local computer:

 ### Step 1